chaoszcat/keyaffinity/README.md

 This simple script is a Chrome Extension that allows you to browse FurAffinity with ease.
 A list of the shortcuts available for use is available below. **KeyAffinity** is available for free on the [Chrome Web Store](https://chrome.google.com/webstore/detail/keyaffinity/jijefnemlojbcmplfaiklanbbcpeacaa?hl=en-US).

+If you enjoy this extension and would like to support further development, please consider [donating via PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AKZSAX8XEUZC6).

 ###Functions
 ---